drug-design/course/docs/chapters/molecular-graphics.md

 ### Surface Representations for Bump Analyses

-Surface representations are very useful for identifying bumps in the modeling of a ligand interacting with its target protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/surface-representations-for-bump-analyses-575939bd'><i class='fa fa-play' aria-hidden='true'></i></button>Surface representations are very useful for identifying bumps in the modeling of a ligand interacting with its target protein.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.